Enjoying our puzzle hints?

 Definition: an adjective used in a mnemonic device

-Why it's tricky: can also be used as an adverb
+Why it's tricky: can also be an adverb meaning extremely

 Connections #1046 explained